-Most listings are in the $30's per square foot per year.
-The Ten Thousand Village region is going through a decline in rates.
-In the last 3 months, the median rate fell $16 per sqft per year.
-That's a 28% decrease in rent.
+On average, listings lease in the $30's per square foot per year.
+The Ten Thousand Village region is seeing a a boost in rates.
+In the last 3 months, the median rate went up $34 per sqft per year.

-Compared to the rest of the Washington D.C. market, the Ten Thousand Village region has higher rates, and you'll need to make a great offer to be in this hot submarket.
+Compared to the rest of the Washington D.C. market, the Ten Thousand Village region has higher rates, and you'll need to pay a premium to be in this hot submarket.

-In the last 90 days, 7 listings have come on the market, which means listings are probably going fast.
+In the last 90 days, 7 listings have been listed, which means leases are probably going fast.
 You'll want to be prepared to tour spaces as quick as possible.
-There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.
+About 71% of the available space in the Ten Thousand Village are subleases, so you might be able to sign a shorter term by taking over a previous lease.
+There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-Even though the median size is 3,280 sqft, there are still 0 office spaces below 2,000 sqft.
-Most properties in this area are approximately 4 floors.
-Most buildings in this area were built in 1927 and are Class B.
+Even though the median size is 2,620 sqft, there are still 0 leases below 2,000 sqft.
+Most buildings in this region are close to 2 floors.
+Most buildings in this area were built in 1920 and are Class B.

-A large portion of this area is residential, but there's plenty of office_space.
-Arts, entertainment, and restaurants are the dominant industries in this region.
+A large portion of this region is residential, but there's plenty of office_space.
+Arts, entertainment, and restaurants are the dominant industries in this market.
 Most of the occupants of Ten Thousand Village work from home.
-Commuting around 10 minutes a day is the norm for those who opt to reside in this part of town.
+Commuting close to 10 minutes a day is the norm for those who opt to reside in this part of town.